YanaiEliyahu/AdasOptimizer/README.md

 # AdasOptimizer
-Adas is short for Adaptive Step Size, it's an optimizer that unlike other optimizers that just normalize the derivatives, it fine-tunes the step size, truly making step size scheduling obsolete.
+ADAS is short for Adaptive Step Size, it's an optimizer that unlike other optimizers that just normalize the derivatives, it fine-tunes the step size, truly making step size scheduling obsolete.

 ## Training Performance